-The Commission has adopted a proposal to postpone the application date of the new MDR for one year, but this has yet to be adopted by the European Parliament and Council.
-It is expected to be adopted by the end of May.
+The Commission has adopted a proposal to postpone the application date of the new MDR for one year.
+This has been adopted by the European Council and Parliament ratifying the postponement of the application date for Regulation (EU)2017/745 for one year, until 26th of May 2021.